-Melissa Zarem grew up with artistic roots in two very different cities, New York and Savannah, Georgia.
-After getting her BFA at Cornell University in Ithaca, NY, Melissa returned to Brooklyn where she started a career as an artist in residence with the Henry Street Settlement House’s Abrons Arts Center.
-Between 1992 and 1998 her art was featured in a number of shows at the Abrons Arts Center, as well as in galleries in Brooklyn, including Cold Fish (1995), The Montauk House (1996), and Henry 125 (1997).
-After a hiatus to raise young children, Melissa returned to Ithaca with her family.
+Melissa Zarem grew up with artistic roots in two very different cities, New York City and Savannah, Georgia.
+After earning a BFA at Cornell University in Ithaca, NY, she moved back to the city, living in Brooklyn, where she started a career as an artist in residence with the Henry Street Settlement House’s Abrons Arts Center.

 Relocating to Ithaca in 2006, Zarem was awarded a position in the New York Foundation for the Arts (NYFA) Mark program (2011) and was subsequently exhibited in a series of solo shows that led to representation by Corners Gallery (Ithaca, NY) and Exhibit A, (Corning, NY).
 Zarem became a featured artist at Ithaca College (2013), Aqua Art Miami (2014), and at the Herbert F. Johnson Museum of Cornell University (2015) where her work was acquired for their permanent collection.